dmitrisalov/emulator-8080/README.md

 ```

 ## Disassembler
 disassembler.c contains source code for a very basic disassembler, which takes a binary file as an input and prints it out as valid 8080 assembly code.
+It WILL disassemble any non-program data (sprites and what not) into assembly code.

 ### Usage
 1. Compile using your favorite compiler.
 I use `gcc`: